Valhalla: Grímnismál

-Odin, throughout this story is seen to have pet ravens that he sends out, and the warriors of his hall are dead men and ghosts who endlessly fight battles and endlessly die.
+Odin, throughout this story is seen to have pet ravens that he sends out, and the warriors of his hall are dead men and ghosts who fight battles and die.
 There are also women who feed them and serve them alcohol and are the same spirits who chose them to die in the battles they fight.
 Valhalla in this story can be seen as a beautiful hall for the dead but it can also be seen as a lofty stylization of a battlefield after a fight.
 There are broken weapons and shields and dead bodies and ghosts cover the hall that gets ravaged by wolves and ravens.
 To the Vikings of the time, this was not only their desired afterlife, but a way to cope with the horrors of battle.

 Helgakviða Hundingsbana II

 In stanza 38 of the poem Helgakviða Hundingsbana II, the hero Helgi Hundingsbane dies and goes to Valhalla.
 In stanza 38, Helgi's glory there is described: